-Electrosynthesis uses electrons as a potent, controllable, and traceless alternative to chemical oxidants or reductants.
-It typically offers a more sustainable alternative to conventional redox reactions, sometimes succeeding with better selectivity or unique reactions.
-Thermodynamics and kinetics at the solid-liquid interface can be accelerated by controlling potentials and current intensities, while electrochemistry can simplify purification and post-treatment processes.
-We focus on the electrochemical synthesis of novel organic electrical materials.
-Our philosophy particularly emphasizes understanding the synthesis of electro- and photofunctional polymers from electrochemical approaches.
-Solid-phase electrosynthesis developed in our group can enable real-time monitoring of redox processes across various lengths while producing complex polymers and materials fabrication.
-Recent information on our group's current research activities, which focus on solid-phase electrosynthesis, can be found in the group's publications, and a brief introduction to each example of recent projects is provided below.
+Electrosynthesis employs electrons as a powerful, controllable, and traceless alternative to chemical oxidants or reductants.
+It generally offers more sustainable options compared to conventional redox reactions and can sometimes achieve superior selectivity.
+Thermodynamics and kinetics at the solid-liquid interface can be enhanced, while electrochemistry also simplifies purification and post-treatment processes.
+Our approach particularly emphasizes understanding the synthesis of electroactive and photoactive polymers through electrochemical methods.
+The solid-phase electrosynthetic technique developed in our group enables real-time monitoring of molecular growth while producing complex compositions and sequences of monomers, coupling reactions, and ions within non-, d-π, and π-π* conjugated polymers.
+Recent updates on our group's research activities, focusing on solid-phase electrosynthesis, are available in our publications.
+A brief introduction to each example of recent projects is provided below.

-Keywords: Solid-phase electrosynthesis, Iterative synthesis, Sequence-controlled synthesis, precise synthesis, metallopolymer, polymer Monolayer, End-on polymers, polymer brush, Negative differential resistance effect, Memristor, Organic mixed ionic-electronic transport
+Keywords: solid-phase electrosynthesis, iterative synthesis, sequence-controlled synthesis, precise synthesis, metallopolymer, polymer monolayer, end-on polymers, polymer brush, negative differential resistance effect, organic mixed ionic-electronic transportmemristor

 (1) Solid-Phase Electrosynthesis (Electrochemical Iterative Synthesis, Precise Synthesis, Polymer Orientation)